List of content you will read in this article:

 Different Minecraft Server Modes

-1 Creative mode: The first one is the exploration mode, which is also a creative mode in which you have the entire map for you to explore and create new structures from the resources you have within the world.
-But the one great thing about the creative mode is that a player has all the essential supplies they need to create a new building or some other form of infrastructure.
-Some players have even built the whole empire of a famous TV serial called Game Of Thrones in the creative mode, and you can check out the creation by clicking on the link.
+1 Creative mode: The first one is the exploration mode, which is also a creative mode in which you have the entire map to explore and create new structures from the resources you have within the world.
+But the one great thing about the creative mode is that players have all the essential supplies they need to create a new building or infrastructure.
+Some players have even built the whole empire of a famous TV serial called Game Of Thrones in creative mode, and you can check out the creation by clicking on the link.

-2 Survival mode: The survival mode is a bit different from the creative mode.
-In this mode, a player needs to collect all the resources which were already present in the creative mode from the very beginning.
-You need to build your structure in the Minecraft map while surviving the attacks and weather.
-In addition to this, you get to interact with the Non-Playable Characters (NPCs) present in the village.
+2 Survival mode: The survival mode differs from the creative mode.
+In this mode, a player needs to collect all the resources already present in the creative mode from the beginning.
+You must build your structure in the Minecraft map while surviving the attacks and weather.
+In addition, you get to interact with the Non-Playable Characters (NPCs) present in the village.

-Also, when the night comes, you need to defend what you have created against the mobs which are trying to destroy your creation.
-In this mode, you have to work for everything, and you are not going to get any form of unlimited blocks.
-Lastly, when you are working on something, your health and hunger bar will chip away.
-So you need to keep a close eye on both of these too.
+Also, when the night comes, you must defend what you have created against the mobs trying to destroy your creation.
+In this mode, you have to work for everything, and you will not get any form of unlimited blocks.
+Lastly, your health and hunger bar will chip away when you are working on something.
+So it would be best if you also kept a close eye on both of these.

-3 Adventure Mode: In the adventure mode, there are a number of limitations on the players, which makes the gameplay more enjoyable.
+3 Adventure Mode: In the adventure mode, the players have several limitations, making the gameplay more enjoyable.
 One of the most significant changes in the adventure mode is you won't be able to fly.
-Moreover, the blocks which are present in the world can't be destroyed by hands, and you need to have some tools to break them.
+Moreover, the blocks in the world can't be destroyed by hand, and you need to have some tools to break them.

 Likewise, blocks can only be placed on each other if the block has the CanPlaceOn tag.
-You have to take care of three bars, the health bar, hunger bar, and experience bar in this mode.
-In this mode, you can die by the attacks done by the hostile mob, which is present everywhere on the map and attacks you in the night.
+You have to take care of three health bars, the hunger bar and the experience bar in this mode.
+In this mode, you can die from the attacks by the hostile mob, which is everywhere on the map and attacks you at night.

-4 Spectator Mode: This mode is only present in the Java edition, and it allows the player to fly around and observe the Minecraft map.
+4 Spectator Mode: This mode is only present in the Java edition, allowing the player to fly around and observe the Minecraft map.
 In this mode, you cannot interact with anything present on the map.
 Also, you can fly through solid objects like a ghost.
-In this mode, there are no health, hunger, and experience bars.
-In addition to this, you will not be visible to anyone in this mode, and thus, you can't be killed or get damaged from the attacking mode.
+There are no health, hunger, or experience bars in this mode.
+In addition, you will not be visible to anyone in this mode, and thus, you can't be killed or damaged by the attacking mode.